-When an independent expenditure committee pays an individual for his or her appearance in a ballot measure advertisement, the committee must include the disclaimer as noted in the chart on the previous page in the following situations:
+When an independent expenditure committee pays an individual for his or her appearance in a ballot measure advertisement, the committee must include the disclaimer disclosure as noted in the chart on the previous page in the following situations:

-- \$5,000 payment to individual in ad: The committee makes expenditures totaling \$5,000 or more to an individual for his or her appearance in an advertisement to support or oppose the qualification, passage or defeat of a state or local ballot measure. - Any payment to individual in ad portraying a professional (nurse, doctor, firefighter, scientist, engineer, lawyer, etc.): The committee makes expenditures of any amount to an individual for his or her appearance in an advertisement to support or oppose the qualification, passage or defeat of a state or local ballot measure that states or suggests that the individual is a member of an occupation that requires licensure, certification, or other specialized, documented training to engage in that occupation.
-However, if the individual in the ad is actually a member of the occupation portrayed, the committee may omit this disclaimer and shall maintain documentation of the individual's license or certification for the occupation.
+- \$5,000 payment to individual in ad: The committee makes expenditures totaling \$5,000 or more to an individual for his or her appearance in an advertisement to support or oppose the qualification, passage or defeat of a state or local ballot measure. - Any payment to individual in ad portraying a professional (e.g., nurse, doctor, firefighter, scientist, engineer, lawyer, etc.): The committee makes expenditures of any amount to an individual for his or her appearance in an advertisement to support or oppose the qualification, passage or defeat of a state or local ballot measure that states or suggests that the individual is a member of an occupation that requires licensure, certification, or other specialized, documented training to engage in that occupation.
+However, if the individual in the ad is actually a member of the occupation portrayed, the committee may omit this disclaimer disclosure and shall maintain documentation of the individual's license or certification for the occupation.
+Upon request from the FPPC, documentation of an individual's occupation must be provided by electronic means within 24 hours.